So, Does Everyone Hate The Microblading They Got In 2018?

 If you're unhappy with how a previous microblading treatment has faded, you can look into pigment removal services in your area.
 Streicher offers a Pigment Removal service at her LA salon, STRIIIKE; it's a new, proprietary treatment designed to service disappointed former microbladers like Magsaysay.

-Magsaysay went through the removal process over two sessions, which resulted in a complete removal of the "redish-pink" pigment left over from her microblading.
+Magsaysay went through the removal process over two sessions, which resulted in a complete removal of the "reddish-pink" pigment left over from her microblading.
 "The process was easy and painless," she says.
-Of course, at $250 per session, this is an added cost to fix what was initially an expensive beauty treatment.
+Of course, at $250 (approximately £198) per session, this is an added cost to fix what was initially an expensive beauty treatment.

 AdvertisementADVERTISEMENT